Treat Spine Conditions with Minimally Disruptive Techniques

 How Long is the Recovery Period?

-For a lumbar discectomy, as well as other minimally disruptive techniques provided by Key Clinics, you can expect to go home the same day as or day after surgery.
+The lumbar discectomy, as well as other minimally disruptive techniques provided by Key Clinics, you can expect to go home the same day or day after surgery.
 From there, you should plan to rest anywhere between two to four weeks, which varies on a patient-by-patient basis.
 If you are a healthy individual, you could recover in just one week.
 Patients can return to full activities within 3 months.

 Immediately following lumbar discectomy, you should notice a significant reduction in pain.
 However, over the next month, the pain relief will improve even more as the once-compressed nerves heal.